surifirstpin/biplus_documentation/docs/DatabaseConnection.md

   - PSQL
   - MariaDB
   - Amazon Aurora(MySQL)
->In the most recent release, Bi Plus also supports following list of dialects.    - Amazon Redshift
+>In the most recent release, Bi Plus also supports following list of dialects.
-    - Google BigQuery
-    - Snowflake
-    - PostgreSQL
-    - Teradata
-    - Apache Spark
-    - Impala
-    - Amazon Athena
-    - Druid
-    - Cloud Spanner
-    - MemSQL
-    - Hive
 ## Edit a connection

            welcome to Biplus